cape-town-clojure/steel-plains-tcg/README.md

 	- `lein cljsbuild auto`.
 	- `lein run`.

 You can now browse to `http://localhost:8080`, and you can modify any cljx/cljs file and have the changes appear when you refresh the browser.

+You can press `ctrl-esc` to see a draggable debug window showing the state of the deck builder.P

 ## About the game